This Milan itinerary will help you plan a memorable visit to Italy. This ancient, charming city will capture your heart as well as your imagination.

 This area of the city is a popular place for the locals to hang out too.
 This is also the best place to partake in an Italian aperitivo, which is the tradition of having a drink and savory snack in the early hours of the evening!

 Aperitivo hour is a popular custom that originated in Milan, and the Navigli district is the best area of the city to partake in this fabulous activity!
-Whether you’re visiting Milan in one day or backpacking through Italy, Aperitivo hour is a must!
+Whether you’re visiting Milan in one day or just passing through, Aperitivo hour is a must!